-Forthcoming in February 2018 with Oxford University Press, The Power of Godliness: Mormon Liturgy and Cosmology (Amazon – OUP) is a key work to understand Mormon conceptions of priesthood, authority, and gender.
+At the annual meeting of the Mormon History Association in June, The Power of Godliness: Mormon Liturgy and Cosmology won the Best Book of the Year Award.
+Published by Oxford University Press, it is a key work to understand Mormon conceptions of priesthood, authority, and gender.
 With in-depth research, and never previously used documents, specific chapters explore ordination, temple “sealings,” baby blessings, healing, and cunning folk traditions.

 - Jonathan A. Stapley, “Last Rites and the Dynamics of Latter-day Saint Liturgy,” BYU Studies 50, no. 2 (2011), 97-128.